seblu/installsystems/doc/is.1.rst

         The scripts with logical steps of the install are in this directory.

     payload/
-        The payload directory embeds one or more rootfs for the image.
+        This directory embeds one or more payloads (typically rootfs) for the image.

     description
         It defines the author, the date and the version of the image.